ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/motors/beckhoff/Beckhoff-troubleshooting.md

 ### SANDALS - Jaws and Sample Changer

-SANDALS has a Beckhoff PLC which serves the Jaws permanently, and the Sample Changer when it is plugged in (over an Ethercat network)
+SANDALS has a Beckhoff PLC which serves the Jaws permanently, and the Sample Changer when it is plugged in (over an [EtherCAT](https://en.wikipedia.org/wiki/EtherCAT) network)

 Some of these axes are relatively-encoded, so need to be homed/calibrated before use after a power cycle.
 At the moment we use the `.ATHM` field to indicate this, so if the home icon is not shown on the Table of Motors the axes have not been calibrated and will error when a move is attempted.